A Local's Favourite Caves in Iceland

 Rútshellir cave in South-Iceland

-I have written a travel-blog about one of the man-made caves in Iceland, which has got an interesting history and a cross carved on the wall: the peculiar Rútshellir cave.
+I have written a travel-blog about one of the man-made caves in Iceland, which has an interesting history and a cross carved on the wall: the peculiar Rútshellir cave.

 You can find out in my travel-blog why it was believed that this big tuff pillar of rock was a heathen temple in Viking times.